playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 <ng-template [consoleThing]="'This is a warning from the 👻 of code future, refactor this please'" [warn]="true"></ng-template>
 ```

 This can be super useful for both providing concise APIs as well as provide further functionalities to said directive simply.
-Structural directives offer similar, although it comes with it's own syntax and limitations due to the microsyntax API.
+Structural directives offer similar, although it comes with its own syntax and limitations due to the microsyntax API.

 ```typescript
 export class DirectiveHere implements OnInit {